pafcndg/ndgIqSoftwareKit/v2.0.0/device_software/intel_iq_sdk/wearable_device_sw/doc/test_command_syntax.md

 Discover the attributes on a connected device:
    - conn_ref - connection reference
    - type     - type of the discovery (0 = primary, 1 = secondary, 2 = included, 3 = characteristic, 4 = descriptor)
-   - uuid     - 16-bit UUID to discover
+   - uuid     - 16-bit or 128-bit UUID to discover
    - start_handle - optional start attribute handle for the discovery
    - end_handle - optional end attribute handle for the discovery

 Example: ble discover 0xa0004000 0 0x180f
    - 0xa0004000 is the connection reference displayed in logs when remote device connected
-   - 1 is to retrieve primary service
+   - 0 is to retrieve primary service
    - 0x180f is battery service UUID

+Example: ble discover 0xa0004002 0 1000c00f-fed9-4766-b18f-dead0d24beef
+   - 0xa0004002 is the connection reference displayed in logs when remote device connected
+   - 0 is to retrieve primary service
+   - 1000c00f-fed9-4766-b18f-dead0d24beef is vendor 128-bit UUID of primary remote service

 ~~~~~~~~
 ble write <conn_ref> <handle> <offset> <value>